TanVD/kosogor/kosogor/README.md

 Kosogor includes a simplified facade to `java-gradle-plugin` and `com.gradle.publish-plugin`

-Here is the real definition of Kosogor plugin publisher:
+Here is the definition of Kosogor plugin publisher:
 ```kotlin
 publishPlugin {
     id = "tanvd.kosogor"